icco/nanowrimo/2013/novel.md

 Bridge awoke to the smell of coffee and waffles.
 While he was sleeping, robots had picked up his mess.
 He rolled out of bed and pulled up a bar stool.
 He plopped his butt down on the chair, grabbed a waffle and drew a square in the air.
 As he was slowly chewing his soft fluffy bread, a smoke sweat out of the three banded tattoos on his left arm and filled the square.

+Not too much interesting had happened in the Stacks over the last two weeks.
+He made a motion of turning a knob and music came on in the room.
+He waved the smoke away and sipped his coffee.

+The Stacks; Neo San Francisco.
+Home to five million wayward souls.
+A floating city above the fog.
+From a distance, it looks like a poorly made layer cake, or a pile of books about to topple over.

+Bridge had a nice apartment on the western edge of the city.
+His job as a surveyor got him a place with a gorgeous view, albeit far away from the heart of the city.
+Few came to visit him, but that suited him just fine.
+He tried to be at home as little as possible.

+He cleaned up and got dressed.
+He had a feeling this meeting would get him a good gig, so he grabbed his bag of gear.
+A small  bag contained goggles, a few tools, some dehydrated rations and two emergency signals.
+The bag connected to a thick coil of sturdy carbon fiber rope.
+Everything seemed in good repair.

 * Meet with someone, accept expedition into fog with two others
 * fog is getting closer to cities
 * explore city, find two companions